 Georgian bay is located on the east side of lake Huron and is itself nearly as large as Lake Ontario.
 The east side of Georgian Bay is also referred to as the 30,000 islands or as some sailors say, the 30,000 rocks.
 The coastline of the bay is sparsely populated and offers some the most beautiful and peaceful freshwater anchorages in the world.

 The north side of Georgian Bay marks the beginning of the North Channel, an area that attracts sailors from all over the world.
-Mark and Sharon Stevens of http://www.travelwriteclick.com/ lists the North Channel as number 2 on their list of the 5 places to sail before you die.
-During our 5 summers cruising this part of the world, we sailed, cruised, anchored, hiked, swam, fished, toured and totally enjoyed the beautifaul scenery, friendly villages and warm waters between Southern Georgian Bay in the east and Mackinac Island in the west.
+During our 5 summers cruising this part of the world, we sailed, cruised, anchored, hiked, swam, fished, toured and totally enjoyed the beautiful scenery, friendly villages and warm waters between Southern Georgian Bay in the east and Mackinac Island in the west.

 Some scenes from 5 summers in Georgian Bay and the North Channel;